macloo/python-adv-web-apps/docs/scraping3.rst

 1. JavaScript is writing the contents into the page after it opens; and/or
 2. Contents are not available until you click a button, fill a form, open a menu, etc.

-The Selenium documentation is not easy to use, so **follow this step-by-step guide**:
+The documentation for setting up Selenium is not easy to use, so **follow this step-by-step guide**:

 `Getting started with Selenium <http://bit.ly/selenium-intro>`_